Nominated MPs Raj Joshua Thomas and Syed Harun Alhabsyi resign, fuelling talk of a GE2025 run

 "What I can say is that they both told me they enjoyed and found their stint as NMP very meaningful," Mr Seah said.

-The NMP scheme was introduced in 1990 to ensure a wide representation of community views in parliament.
+The NMP scheme was introduced in 1990 and made permanent in 2010.
+An NMP is appointed by the president to provide for a wider representation of independent and non-partisan views in the House.
 Up to nine NMPs can be appointed in each parliament.

 An NMP serves a fixed term of two-and-a-half years.

 Mr Thomas was first appointed as an NMP in January 2021.
-He was appointed again in July 2023, along with Dr Syed Harun, who is a psychiatrist.
+He was appointed again in July 2023, along with Dr Syed Harun and seven others.

 Commenting on the resignations, independent political observer Felix Tan said he believes no NMP has resigned before the end of their term.

-Note: Editor's note: An earlier version of this article said Dr Gerard Ee resigned from the PAP before becoming an NMP.
-This is incorrect.
-We apologise for the error.